Skip to main content

 • Query Parameter: You must include the update_mask query parameter to specify which fields to update.

-• Request Body: Include the new network_id and/or private_access_settings_id in the JSON body.
+• Request Body: Include the fields you want to update in the JSON body.
+Supported fields include network_id, private_access_settings_id, workspace_name, and custom_tags.

-The following example request applies changes to a workspace's network configuration and private access settings:
+The following example request updates a workspace's network configuration, private access settings, name, and custom tags:

 HTTP